LuanRT/YouTube.js/docs/api/namespaces/Managers/classes/PlaylistManager.md

 > **setName**(`playlist_id`, `name`): `Promise`\<`object`\>

-Sets the name (title) for the given playlist.
+Sets the name for the given playlist.

 #### Parameters